-The Forecast and Obs/Warn tabs determine the options of preset graphics available to view, shown by the tabs located above the main menu abr.
+The Forecast and Obs/Warn buttons determine the options of preset graphics available to view, shown by the tabs located above the main menu bar.
 When Forecast is selected (default), the user can then chose to view information related to TAFs, ceiling and visibility, clouds, precipitation, thunderstorms, winds, turbulence, or ice.
 Data under each tab is available by the hour starting one hour ahead of the current time to fifteen hours in the future.

 When Obs/Warn is selected, the tab group changes, allowing the user to select from METAR, precipitation and weather, ceiling and visibility, PIREP, or radar and satellite.
 Hourly observations for each tab are available from fourteen hours in the past up to the current time.

 Details of the data in each tab option can be found under the Products info page.